Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: New Architecture Paradigms for Latent History Attention and Efficiency

 where $x_{history}$ is the history component of the input.

-Thus each layer in the enhanced V1 architecture is identical.
-The two outputs corresponding to the latent attention and the history attention are catenated to become the single output and the corresponding input for the subsequent layer.
-Note that no masking is used in the attention on the history part as this part is not used for autoregressive training.
-Only the latent attention uses masking.
-This enhanced architecture V1 is depicted in Figure~\ref{fig:V1}.
+Thus each layer in the double attention PerceiverAR architecture is identical.
+The two outputs corresponding to the latent attention and the history attention are concatenated to become the single output, and therefore the corresponding input for the subsequent layer.
+Note that no masking is used in the attention on the history part, as this part is not used for autoregressive training.
+Only the latent attention uses triangular masking.

-The overhead in this enhancement is the computation of the attention in the history component of the input.
+The overhead in this architecture is the computation of the attention in the history component of the input.
 If the history length $h$ is larger than the latent length $l$, then this could be significantly more computations as compared to the baseline PerceiverAR where the subsequent layers after the first layer compute attention only on the latent part.
-To improve this drawback, we propose enhancement V2 as described in the next subsection.
+To improve this drawback and reduce the computational overhead, we propose a second architectural paradigm as described in the next subsection.